 - Cancer: again, many dogs will get this at some stage; this will not likely happen until later in life

-- Blood Clotting Disorders: this can be quite dangerous.
+- Blood Clotting Disorders: this can be pretty dangerous.
 Two diseases are von Willebrand’s disease and hemophilia, two similar but different diseases

 - Progressive Retinal Atrophy: this will require treatment and could cause your dog to go completely blind